 Introduction to Connectivity Technologies and Sensor Networks

-This free online course on Alison takes you through the basics of sensor networks and technologies of connection.
+Learn about the fundamentals of sensor networks, wireless sensor networks and technologies of connection.

 Take this certificate on your own.